ubports/docs.ubports.com/porting/running-ut.rst

 ``QTWEBKIT_DPR`` sets the display scaling for the Oxide web engine, so changes to this value will affect the scale of the browser and webapps.

 A reference device has been chosen from which we derive the values for all other devices.
 The reference device is a laptop with a 120ppi screen.
-However, there is no exact formula since these options are set for *perceived* size rather than *physical* size .
+However, there is no exact formula since these options are set for *perceived* size rather than *physical* size.
 Here are some values for other devices so you may derive the correct one for yours:

 ==============================  ==========  ============  =======  =====  ============
 Device                          Resolution  Display Size  PPI      Px/GU  QtWebKit DPR